 How did English society and economy change and with what effects?

 For the depth study they will follow the unit ‘Revolution and dictatorship: Russia, 1917–1953’.
 This option provides for the study in depth of the coming and practice of communism in Russia.
 It explores concepts such as Marxism, communism, Leninism, and Stalinism, ideological control and dictatorship.
 It also enables students to consider issues of political authority, the power of individuals and the inter-relationship of governmental and economic and social change.

-The two courses above will run throughout the 2 years as follows;
+The two courses above will run throughout the two years and will be examined as follows;

 Component 1: Breadth study Component 2: Depth study

 written exam: 2 hours 30 minutes written exam: 2 hours 30 minutes

 three questions (one compulsory) three questions (one compulsory)

 Component 2: Depth study